Course Coordinator:Joanne Casey (jcasey1@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

 This course builds capacity to design and recognise effective pedagogy within English for students in Years 7 - 10.
-You organise and plan lessons using the Australian Curriculum: English, apply your knowledge, understanding and skills to interpret, implement and adapt learning, in order to engage Junior Secondary students.
+Using the Australian Curriculum: English, apply your knowledge, understanding and skills to interpret, implement and adapt learning, in order to engage Junior Secondary students.
+You examine unit plans to inform lesson sequences with a focus on the teaching of literary texts.
 You integrate Aboriginal and Torres Strait Islander histories, culture or languages into learning activities and reflect on your developing teaching practice.

 Activity | Hours | Beginning Week | Frequency |